kingcons/cl-6502/src/intro.md

 These are the current major design decisions in **cl-6502**:

-* Compile-time macros for status register handling and addressing mode dispatch.
+* Compile-time macros for all status register handling.
+* Type declarations for core data structures and memory access functions.
 * Storage of opcode metadata and opcode lambdas in separate arrays.
 * A naive interpreter loop rather than Context-Threaded Dispatch, JIT, etc.
 * Ignore decimal mode support in ADC/SBC since the NES doesn't require it.